Kage-forge/KageMux/README.md

 ## ⚙️ Configuring The Armory (First Time Setup)

-To protect your system from executing blank paths, KageMux locks all primary action buttons upon first launch.
+To protect your system from errors, KageMux locks all primary action buttons upon its first launch.

 1. Launch KageMux.
-The application will attempt to auto-detect MKVToolNix and FFmpeg in your standard system directories or PATH variables.
-If successful, the engine will unlock automatically.
+The app will attempt to automatically detect MKVToolNix and FFmpeg on your system.
+If successful, the engine will unlock immediately.
 2. If auto-detection fails, click the **⚙️ Configure Armory** button at the top right of the UI.
-3. Click **Locate** and navigate to your `mkvmerge.exe`, `mkvextract.exe`, and `ffmpeg.exe` binaries explicitly.
-Ensure you select the `.exe` files, not the folders.
+3. Click **Locate** and manually navigate to your `mkvmerge.exe`, `mkvextract.exe`, and `ffmpeg.exe` files.
+Be sure to select the `.exe` files, not the folders.
 4. Click **Save Configuration**.
-The UI will verify the paths, unlock the action buttons, and save your settings permanently to a local `.json` configuration file.
+The UI will verify the paths, unlock the main buttons, and save your settings permanently.

 ***

-## 🧠 Understanding the Track Scoring Logic
+## 🧠 How Track Scoring Works

-When KageMux evaluates a media file with multiple audio tracks of the same language, it assigns a mathematical score to each track based on its codec and properties.
-It then discards the losers.
+When KageMux processes a media file with multiple audio tracks of the same language, it assigns a mathematical score to each track based on its quality.
+It keeps the winner and discards the rest.

 **The Hierarchy:**
-1. **Uncompressed / Lossless (300 points):** FLAC, TrueHD, DTS-HD MA, Opus.
+1. **Lossless / High-Res (300 points):** FLAC, TrueHD, DTS-HD MA, Opus.
 2. **High-Quality Surround (200 points):** AC-3, E-AC-3, Standard Dolby Digital.
 3. **Standard Audio (100 points):** AAC, AAC-LC.
-4. **Channel Multiplier (+10 points per channel):** A 5.1 surround track will automatically beat a 2.0 stereo track of the same codec.
+4. **Channel Multiplier (+10 points per channel):** A 5.1 surround track will automatically beat a 2.0 stereo track of the exact same format.
-5. **Duration Tie-Breaker:** If two duplicate audio tracks tie in points, the engine reads the `duration_ns` telemetry or embedded string tags (e.g., `tag_duration`, `tag_number_of_frames`) to retain the longest, most complete stream while purging the fragmented file.
+5. **Duration Tie-Breaker:** If two duplicate audio tracks tie in points, the engine automatically keeps the longest, most complete stream while deleting the fragmented file.

 ***

-## ☕ Support the Forge
+## ☕ Support the Project

 KageMux is completely free and actively maintained.
-If this tool has saved you hours of manual track selection or rescued a broken batch of files, consider supporting the development.
+If this tool has saved you hours of manual renaming, automated your track selections, or rescued a broken batch of files, consider supporting the development.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/kageforge)